jeysonj2/laravel-base-proyect/README.md

   - Detailed documentation of models, relationships, and methods
   - API endpoints documentation with parameters and response formats

+- **Testing and Code Quality**
+  - Comprehensive test suite with Unit and Feature tests
+  - Code coverage reporting using Xdebug
+  - HTML and text-based coverage reports
+  - Current code coverage: 92.1%

 ## Prerequisites

 - Docker and Docker Compose